 The best option is always to make or sell a product or service that you know about and love.
 If you’re looking for someplace to score a short-term hit just for the sake of reaping a financial gain, that’s fine – get in; make your money; and get out.
 But if you’re looking to start a business for the long haul that suits your temperament, your strengths and the lifestyle you want, you must choose a business that you love.

 The advantages of following your passion are many.
 For one thing, if you truly believe in what you’re marketing or selling, you’ll stand a much better chance of making a sale.
 And when tough times come – and they will – you’ll be much more likely to fight through them.

-Barbara Yugovich, for instance, was an enthusiastic high-school teacher in metro Detroit who had been pondering the entrepreneurial life for a decade.
-So she founded The Homework Solution in 2004 in Waterford Township, Michigan, and she and her staff now tutor kids in subjects from English to computer skills.
+Barbara Yugovich, for instance, was an enthusiastic high school teacher in metro Detroit who had been pondering the entrepreneurial life for a decade.
+So she founded The Homework Solution in 2004 in Waterford Township, Michigan, and she and her staff tutor kids in subjects from English to computer skills.

 While starting a business with your individual interests and expertise in mind is crucial, so is the necessity of making sure that this enterprise represents a concrete entrepreneurial opportunity.

 Take a bloodless look at the relevant marketplace.
 Is it trending toward a real need or even a collective desire for the business that you want to start?
 Better yet, is America or the world screaming for someone to do this?
 Make sure your product or service not only addresses this opportunity but does so in the best way.

 How else could David Dean come up with his idea for Breast Implants 411, a web site designed to educate and inform patients and provide information on qualified plastic surgeons?
 He also picked a great location for this idea: Los Angeles.

 Reckon with competition